Amasirat/NANDTree/README.md

 * At the end return the current node

 The function of the algorithm described is implemented in Lib/NANDTreeCreator utility class under CreateNANDTreeUtil function.

+The time complexity of our algorithm is O(nlogn)

 ## 4. Probability of Evaluation